Maxwellcoyle-dev/ferrathorn-react-site-provisioning/README.md

 # React Site provisioning

 This project is meant to be reused accross different crm customers.
-Upon successful purchase, this workflow will run which builds the react app and then uploads the ubild files to to the customer s3 bucket.
+Upon successful purchase, a workflow in this project runs, building the react app and then uploading the ubild files to to the customer s3 bucket.

 This workflow will be triggered by a lambda function which listens for a successful step 1 (terraform creates initial aws resources).